 Tips for Choosing the Right Game

-Selecting the right board games for seniors is key to making sure they have a great time while getting some cognitive benefits.
+Selecting the right board games for seniors is key to making sure they have a great time.
 Based on my experience, here are a few helpful tips:

-- Look for cognitive boosts: Games that challenge memory, problem-solving, or strategy are excellent for keeping minds sharp.
-A 2019 study confirmed that activities like puzzle-solving can improve cognitive function in adults over 50.
+- Look for cognitive boosts.
+Games that challenge memory, problem-solving, or strategy are excellent for keeping minds sharp.
+A 2022 study from Stanford University found that engaging in mentally stimulating activities can help delay cognitive decline.

-- Keep the rules simple: Straightforward rules are easier to learn and remember.
-This is especially important for anyone who might have cognitive challenges.
+- Keep the rules simple.
+Straightforward rules are easier to learn and remember.
+This is especially important for anyone who might have cognitive challenges or for introducing a new game.

-- Prioritize social fun: Games that encourage conversation and laughter are fantastic for combating loneliness.
-A recent AARP survey found that about 4 in 10 older adults experience loneliness.
+- Prioritize social fun.
+Games that encourage conversation and laughter are fantastic for combating loneliness.
+According to AARP, about 1 in 3 adults aged 50 to 80 report feeling isolated.
 Games are a great way to build connections.

 Benefits of Playing Board Games for Seniors

-In my work with older adults here in Parma Heights, I’ve noticed that regular game sessions can significantly slow cognitive decline and ease feelings of depression.
-It’s not just about passing the time; it’s about engaging the brain and fostering social connections.
-According to a study in The British Medical Journal, board game players had a 15% lower risk of dementia compared to those who didn’t play.
+In my work with older adults here in Parma Heights, I’ve noticed that regular game sessions can significantly slow cognitive decline.
+It’s not just about passing the time, it’s about engaging the brain and fostering social connections.
+A large study reported in The British Medical Journal found that board game players had a 15% lower risk of dementia compared to those who didn’t play.

 Final Words